How to Start a Radio Station

 - People skills.
 You’ll need to be able to build rapport with your customers so that you retain them as customers and keep them coming back.

-Steps to Starting a Radio Station
+Checklist for Starting a Radio Station

 Step 1: Write your Business Plan